 The NPRP includes a national assessment of America’s EDs to determine progress in pediatric readiness, identify existing gaps, and provide a baseline for QI programs in hospital EDs around the country.

-The NPRP assessment was first conducted in 2013 and will be conducted again in 2021.
+The NPRP assessment was first conducted in 2013 and again in 2021.
 Colorado and Louisiana administered the 2021 assessment in September through November of 2020 as pilot states.
 Colorado's 2020 NPRP data is linked below.

 To establish a composite baseline of the nation’s capacity to provide care to children in the ED.